The History of HDK

 At this time the first school workshops were established, that were later to become the distinguishing-mark of the future HDK.
 Art history was always included as a subject in order to educate pupils in good taste.
 Over and above crafts and applied art, graphic design, furniture design and textile art have long held strong positions at the school, while industrial design was introduced for the first time in 1966.
 The names and aims of the educational programmes and courses have been changed over the years.

 There is a Swedish saying that a much-loved child has many names.
 HDK has changed its name a couple of times during its 160-year-long history.
 When the school started in 1848 its name was Slöjdföreningens skola, popularly called "Slöjdis".
 The name was changed in 1964 to Konstindustriskolan.
-We have had our present name, the School of Design and Crafts (Högskolan för Design och Konsthantverk, usually abbreviated to HDK), since 1989.
+We have had our present name, the Academy of Design and Crafts (Högskolan för Design och Konsthantverk, usually abbreviated to HDK), since 1989.

 HDK has been at Kristinelundsgatan since the building was completed in 1904, adjacent to the Röhsska Museum which was inaugurated in 1916.
 We have belonged to the University of Gothenburg since 1977 and we are a part of the first ever Faculty of Fine, Applied and Performing Arts in Sweden.